 Together, Lunella and Devil joined the new Secret Warriors during Secret Empire, working alongside the likes of Ms. Marvel, Quake, and Karnak.
 Lunella also became a member of the so-called "Fantastic Three" with The Thing and Human Torch, for a brief moment.

-An animated series featuring the duo was greenlit by Marvel Animation in 2018, with Laurence Fishburne's Cinema Gypsy production company overseeing the project.
+An animated series starring the duo was greenlit by Marvel Animation in 2018, with Laurence Fishburne's Cinema Gypsy production company overseeing the project at Disney Television Animation.
 Conversely the comic ended in Oct 2019.

 - Moon Girl and Devil Dinosaur (TBD)